brayvid/visualize-searches/README.md

 - Open the browser console, navigate to localhost, and wait a few seconds to a couple minutes.

 ## Example
-Words are normally displayed but they are omitted here.
+The words are normally displayed but they have been omitted here.
 They appear across the top of the graph window.
 ![](/example1.jpg)
 ![](/example2.jpg)